 Kristin Davin, Psy.D., Strategic Therapist, Coach, and Communications Expert

-As a therapist, coach, and communications expert, I provide clients (you!) and businesses with real life tools that can help you build and develop healthy personal and work relationships and effective teams.
-Through the use of your strategies and skills, you are able to not just maximize your personal and professional growth and create a effective work environment, but also create the life you desire.
+As a therapist, coach, and communications expert, I provide work strategically with clients (you!) and businesses with real life tools that can help you build and develop healthy personal and work relationships and effective teams.
+Through the use of learned strategies and skills, you will be to able not just maximize your personal and professional growth and create a effective work environment, but also create the life you desire and deserve.

-Having helped many people grow and develop both personally and professionally, I understand the fears and struggles that keep people stuck in certain types of behavior or unhappy situations, both professionally (where we spend most of our time) and personally.
-By examining your behaviors and how they keep leading you to the same types of relationships and conflicts, you will discover how to break this trap by ending these negative interaction patterns, ultimately designing and implementing more effective patterns that will take you down a different path.
-And we know that how we communicate with others both personally and professionally affects us in profound ways and with small changes, come big and long lasting change.
+Having helped hundreds of people grow and develop personally and professionally, I understand the fears and struggles that keep people stuck in certain types of behavior or unhappy situations.
+The struggle is real.
+Yet, by examining your behaviors and how they keep leading you to the same types of relationships and conflicts, you will discover how to pivot away from negative interaction patterns, and create more effective communication patterns that will lead you down a different path.
+Because learning how to communicate with others both personally and professionally affects us in profound ways and with small changes, come big and long lasting change.

 An Overview of the Counseling Process